 - 13.4 Single Tender Action (STA) and Quotation Reports - In line with SOs, and in the interest of probity and transparency, the Committee received reports relating to all STAs during the course of the year via the Financial Assurance reports.
 This will be supported by the summary of STAs 2021/22 which will be reported to the Committee in June 2022.
 The summary will include a schedule of all such transactions during the course of the year being presented to the Committee in order to obtain assurance that there were no consistent or recurring themes which might indicate any attempt to circumvent due process, thereby enabling any trends or other issues of concern to be monitored and acted upon. - 13.5 Audit and Risk Assurance Committee Development and Self-Assessment of Effectiveness - Members participated in a self-assessment and evaluation exercise of the Committee's performance and operation during March 2021, with responses from self-assessment surveys presented to the Committee at its meeting held on 20 April 2021.
 The findings of the 2020/21 Self-Assessment exercise were discussed by the Committee Chair and the Board Secretary, with an analysis of findings and action plan presented to the Committee in June 2021, followed by a progress update in December 2021.
-The 2021/22 Self-Assessment exercise will commence in April 2022, with an outcome report planned for August 2022. - 13.6 Private Meeting of Audit and Risk Assurance Committee Members with the Auditors In line with the Audit Committee Handbook and the Committee Terms of Reference, Committee Members met privately at individual meetings with Internal Audit, Audit Wales, Counter Fraud and HIW on 17 March 2022.
+The 2021/22 Self-Assessment exercise will commence in April 2022, with an outcome report planned for August 2022. - 13.6 Private Meeting of Audit and Risk Assurance Committee Members with the Auditors In line with the Audit Committee Handbook and the Committee Terms of Reference, Committee Members met privately at individual meetings with Internal Audit, Audit Wales, Counter Fraud and HIW on 17 March and 3 May 2022.
 These meetings were attended by:

-Independent Members Attended by Mr Paul Newman, Committee Chair Mr Winston Weir, Committee Vice-Chair Mrs Judith Hardisty, Committee Member Professor John Gammon, Committee Member Mr Maynard Davies Meeting 1 Mr James Johns, Head of Internal Audit Ms Sophie Corbett, Deputy Head of Internal Audit Meeting 2 Mr Benjamin Rees, Head of Local Counter Fraud Services Meeting 3 Ms Anne Beegan, Audit Wales Ms Clare James, Audit Wales Meeting 4 (rescheduled for 3 May 2022) Ms Rebecca Jewell, Head of Strategy, Policy and Engagement, HIW
+Independent Members Attended by Mr Paul Newman, Committee Chair Mr Winston Weir, Committee Vice-Chair Mrs Judith Hardisty, Committee Member Professor John Gammon, Committee Member Meeting with Internal Audit (17 March 2022) Mr James Johns, Head of Internal Audit Ms Sophie Corbett, Deputy Head of Internal Audit Meeting with Counter Fraud (17 March 2022) Mr Benjamin Rees, Head of Local Counter Fraud Services Meeting with Audit Wales (17 March 2022) Ms Anne Beegan, Audit Wales Ms Clare James, Audit Wales Mr Paul Newman, Committee Chair Mrs Judith Hardisty, Committee Member Mr Maynard Davies, Committee Member Meeting with HIW (3 May 2022) • Ms Rebecca Jewell, Head of Strategy, Policy and Engagement, HIW